Calathea zebrina: Zebra plant

 Common name: Zebra plant, Prayer plant, Goeppertia zebrina

-Zebra plants are garden favourites all over the world, because of their beautiful light and dark green striped foliage.
+Zebra plants are garden favorites all over the world, because of their beautiful light and dark green striped foliage.
 The name Zebrina means ‘striped like a zebra’, and that’s one of the reasons they are popular in landscaping projects as hedge or border plants.

-The plant can grow to a height of about 1 meter with long elliptical leaves that that are 30-45 cm long.
+The plant can grow to a height of about 1 meter with long elliptical leaves that are 30-45 cm long.
 Leaf stalks are about 30 cm long, inclined beautifully to form lovely rosettes of leaves.

 The top surface of the leaves is bright green, with dark green stripes, and the lower surface is brownish-purple.
 Zebra plants can flower under the right conditions producing small, white, inconspicuous flowers.
-But most plants grown indoors will not flowers in their lifetime.
+But most plants grown indoors will not flower in their lifetime.

 Zebra plants are quite sturdy and need very little attention, except for regular watering.
 They can tolerate poor soil and nutrition, and also fluctuations in climatic conditions.